Repairs — customer & in-house

 - Same workshop monitor surface

-- Same overdue / due-soon SLA tracking
+- Same overdue / due-soon tracking, keyed off the Promised Date

 Features available on every work order